meinstein/dom-dope/README.md

 ## **Introduction**

-DomDope gives each of your components a tiny hit of dope so that you can more easily build user interfaces.
+DomDope supplies every component in your tree with a bit of dope so that you can more easily build user interfaces.

 ## **Installing**